 Laura shared her journey from a quiet, shy and dyslexic child leaving school without any qualifications and becoming a typist with which she got bored.
 At 40, she did a two week placement in a nursery and loved it!
 "I applied for NNEB and it was the best thing ever - I found where I needed to be and I became super studious

+Uncle Nelson: Said, what he said.
 "There can be no keener revelation of a society's soul than the way in which it treats its children"